abdulmalikibrahim/Sinta/README.md

+SINTA is Sistem Integrasi Agenda

+This apps can use for monitoring job your project team & reoccuring job.
+This is a simple apps maybe will be another revision apps for next time

 This is an my application project using React JS for FrontEnd and using nodeJs for BackEnd.
 You can try this using npm i on the base folder, frontend folder, and backend folder.